Updated August 2022

-During his six seasons at Clemson, Smith recruited and coached three of the Tigers’ top players in two-time All-ACC selection Jaron Blossomgame, 2014 ACC Defensive player of the Year K.J.
+During his seven seasons at Clemson, Smith recruited and coached three of the Tigers’ top players in two-time All-ACC selection Jaron Blossomgame, 2014 ACC Defensive Player of the Year K.J.
 McDaniels and Donte Grantham, who led Clemson to a 16-3 record to begin the 2017-18 season before suffering a season-ending knee injury.

 The Varnville, S.C. native, was a successful coach at both Georgia Southern and USC Upstate before coaching Clemson to new heights.

 During the 2011-12 season, Smith helped Georgia Southern to a 15-15 overall record and a 12-6 mark in the Southern Conference.
 Smith helped orchestrate an 11-win improvement from the previous season — the second-largest single-season turnaround in Southern Conference history.
 While in Statesboro, Smith helped coach Eric Ferguson to first-team All-Southern Conference honors and to the All-Freshman Team.
 He also coached Willie Powers III to all-conference first team honors in 2010 and all-conference third team honors in 2011.